UpWorks/KMEmberDemo/README.md

 ##Account Selector -

-This selector displays a hierarchal list of accounts and related account types.
+This selector displays a hierarchical list of accounts and related account types.

 List has a default display state that is mutable based on an activity selection from the Account Selector.